We talk to Brennan IT Senior Projects Engineer, George Parker, about the technologies that make Disaster Recovery (DR)-friendly environments.

 “The network and storage traffic can be virtualised and abstracted by using high-speed adaptors within each blade, interconnected to a common back-plane using ‘Flex-fabric’ switches that segregate storage and network traffic.”

 To reap the benefits, George recommends using proven, industry-leading hypervisor solutions –HPE’s SimpliVity already has a steady footprint in Australia’s mid-sized businesses.

-‘Your backup solution can back up data directly from storage snapshots, even backups of entire VMs with granular restore ability where you need to keep multiple backup copies.’
+“Your data backup solution can back up data directly from storage snapshots, even backups of entire VMs with granular restore ability where you need to keep multiple backup copies.”

-Your primary backup copy is typically held on-premise near source production VMs for short-term retention and high-speed restore times.
+Your primary backup copy is typically stored on on-premise near-source production VMs for short-term retention and high-speed restore times.
 Secondary copies are sent seamlessly to your offsite cloud backup repository.

 Disaster Recovery is greatly simplified in a virtualised cloud world, said George.
-By using “host-based” or “Hypervisor-based” DR solutions, you are free to use a mixture of server and storage hardware in your Production and DR facilities.
-Virtual machines can then be replicated to your own DR facility, to a cloud-providers facility or a combination of both.
-You may even, said George, opt for DR as a service (DRaaS), and let someone else take care of the rest.
+By using host-based or hypervisor-based disaster recovery solutions, you are free to use a mixture of server and storage hardware in your Production and DR facilities.
+Virtual machines can then be replicated to your own disaster recovery facility to a cloud provider’s facility, or a combination of both.
+You may even, said George, opt for Disaster Recovery-as-a-Service (DRaaS), and let someone else take care of the rest.

 Ultimately, although Brennan IT provides many solutions to protect your systems, George said it is good practice that will keep your systems safe.
-You need to ‘test, regularly test, all of your systems’ thoroughly to support your DR plan, preferably with a fresh set of eyes – some cloud providers or technology partners offer this service.
-And you need to train staff regularly.
+“Regularly test all of your systems thoroughly to support your DR plan, preferably with a fresh set of eyes – some cloud providers or technology partners offer this service.
+And you need to train staff regularly.”

-Need to know more about making your environment DR-friendly?
-Contact the experienced Brennan IT team.
+Need to know more about making your environment disaster recovery-friendly?
+Contact us for an assessment.